-Finding a franchise QB is still NFL’s toughest puzzle
+Finding a franchise QB is still the NFL’s toughest puzzle

 The physical traits still matter: the arm, size and — more so nowadays — mobility.
 Tannenbaum, the former NFL executive, preferred taller quarterbacks who could easily see over the pass rush.
 Others believe hand size correlates to better control of the football, which is why Pittsburgh quarterback Kenny Pickett’s double-jointed thumb garnered headlines heading into the combine.

-When asked of their absolute must-have traits for quarterbacks, nearly a dozen coaches, executives and analysts who spoke to The Washington Post almost consistently cited three: decision-making or mental toughness, accuracy and leadership.
+When asked about their absolute must-have traits for quarterbacks, nearly a dozen coaches, executives and analysts who spoke to The Washington Post consistently cited three: decision-making or mental toughness, accuracy and leadership.

 “Kids today are much more prepared for the passing game, whether it’s the quarterbacks, receivers, running backs — even linemen are doing way more pass setting,” Beane says.
 “So there are plenty of guys that you run across where you’re like, ‘Man, that guy has the tools, he’s got the size, he’s got the arm strength — all that.’
 But you’ve got to have the intelligence.”

-As Pioli explains, it’s not simply about a quarterback learning a more complex playbook but being able to quickly recognize fronts and coverages, to know the checks, to be aware of blitzers, to cycle through progressions and to adjust in mere seconds when rushers are barreling toward him.
+As Pioli explains, it’s not simply about learning a more complex playbook but about being able to quickly recognize fronts and coverages, to know the checks, to be aware of blitzes, to cycle through progressions and to adjust in mere seconds when rushers are barreling in.

 “The mistake people make is they look at how pretty they throw on air,” the NFC coach says.
 “They look at how they throw at the combine.
 They look at these splashy throws in college when there’s no duress.
 The only throws that you can truly correlate an NFL evaluation to a college player are the ones he makes in a pocket under duress.
 They’re the only ones that matter.”